IV. Nursing Model Components

 Estimating base year workforce supply

 Not all nurses with an active license are active in nursing.
 HWSM contains prediction equations, estimated using the NSSRN (for RNs) and the ACS (for LPNs), that return the probability that nurses are employed in a nursing position or are actively seeking employment as a nurse.
-Nurses not in the workforce are still included in the starting supply microsimulation file but not counted as part of the starting year supply total.
+Nurses not in the workforce are still included in the starting supply microsimulation file but not counted as part of the starting year full-time equivalent (FTE) supply total.
 As described later, nurses that are inactive in the starting year have a chance to become active again in later years.

 Modeling new entrants